 Don also mentions that aluminum might be less expensive to install but it bends easily and is subject to scratches.
 Here are some estimates he gives for different materials used in pergola construction:

 Paying for Your Pergola

 If you think you’d like to install a pergola and are comfortable with the price, it might be a good time to figure out financing.
 Super Money helps you find the best rates on loans for home improvement projects like pergola installation.

 Lenders like Avant, Prosper and Lightstream can fund your project with terms and interest rates based on your credit score.
+Since different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
 SuperMoney’s loan offer engine makes it easy to get prequalified rates without hurting your credit.
 The application process is simple and can help your pergola installation become a reality.